vstinner/misc/cpython/pep-frozendict.rst

 New syntax for frozendict literals
 ----------------------------------

-No new syntax is proposed for ``frozendict`` literals.
-Various syntaxes have been discussed.
+Various syntaxes have been proposed to write ``frozendict`` literals.

 A new syntax can be added later if needed.